AqwamCreates/DataPredict/docs/API/Models/ReinforcementLearningActorCriticBaseModel.md

 #### Returns:

-* Model: The model to be used as an Actor model.
+* Model: The model that was used as an Actor model.

 ### getCriticModel()